input-output-hk/cardano-ops/examples/shelley-testnet/README.md

 The local deployment uses [libvirt].
 Make sure that you have it installed and properly configured.

-To setup on NixOS first enable `libvirtd` (TODO: which file is this?):
+To setup on NixOS first enable `libvirtd`:

 ```nix
 { pkgs, lib, ... }: